-Since 2003 the typical structure of a real-estate transaction is through a sale and purchase of the shares in a limited liability special purpose vehicle (SPV) holding the real estate or property in question.
-In Sweden there are, as of now, no ‘thin capitalisation’ or similar rules, meaning that a dormant limited liability company (LLC) with only 50,000 Swedish krona in share capital may purchase a 100 million Swedish krona (or more, with no limitation based on legal requirements) worth real estate, establishing an SPV structure for sale of the property (ie, packaging).
-The background behind this structuring is that since 2003, such share transfers are, as a general rule, tax exempt, meaning that there will be zero income tax on the profits made on the sale of the shares.
+Since 2003, the typical structure of a real estate transaction is through a sale and purchase of the shares in a limited liability special purpose vehicle (SPV) holding the real estate or property in question.
+In Sweden, there are, as of now, no thin capitalisation or similar rules, meaning that a dormant limited liability company (LLC) with only 50,000 Swedish krona in share capital may purchase a real estate worth 100 million Swedish krona (or more, with no limitation based on legal requirements), establishing an SPV structure for the sale of the property (ie, packaging).
+The background behind this structuring is that, since 2003, such share transfers have been, as a general rule, tax exempt, meaning that there will be zero income tax on the profits made on the sale of the shares.
 Applicable taxes will then be stamp duty - and principally income tax - on the property transfer into the SPV holding.
-However, the property transfer into the SPV will normally be made on a price or value equal to the tax residual value also involving zero income tax in this step of the structuring.
+However, the property transfer into the SPV will normally be made on a price or value equal to the tax residual value, also involving zero income tax in this step of the structuring.

-Direct real-estate transfers carry a stamp duty of (currently) 4.25 per cent for legal persons (less for physical and private persons and some other legal entities) based on the higher of the purchase price and the tax value of the property the year before the transfer.
-In case there is no tax value on the property - because it involves a property category, which under law, is exempt from property tax (such as certain public service properties, for instance schools, care properties etc) or involves a newly established property through land-parcelling measures - there will be a need for a valuation report.
-Currently, there is no stamp duty on the transfer of shares of real-estate companies.
+Direct real estate transfers carry a stamp duty of (currently) 4.25 per cent for legal persons (less for physical and private persons and some other legal entities) based on the higher of the purchase price and the tax value of the property the year before the transfer.
+In the case that there is no tax value on the property - because it involves a property category that, under law, is exempt from property tax (such as certain public service properties, for instance schools, care properties) or involves a newly established property through land-parcelling measures - there will be a need for a valuation report.
+Currently, there is no stamp duty on the transfer of shares of real estate companies.

 This means that most transactions, from a processing and documentation standpoint, are made as indirect share transfer deals, rather than direct property transfers.
-This also means that the typical real-estate transaction is very similar in its nature to any other private mergers and acquisition (M&A) transaction, regularly including different moments of due diligence (due diligence) (legal, tax, financial, technical and environmental reviews), pre-agreement documentation based on an information memorandum (IM) and a letter of intent (LoI) with exclusivity, and a share sale and purchase agreement (SPA).
-Except for the obvious need of expert knowledge in real-estate law, the main differentiating factor from general M&A work is the asset base and that real-estate transactions (property SPVs) normally do not involve employees and labour law issues.
+This also means that the typical real estate transaction is very similar in its nature to any other private merger and acquisitions (M&A) transaction, regularly including different moments of due diligence (legal, tax, financial, technical and environmental reviews), pre-agreement documentation based on an information memorandum (IM) and a letter of intent (LOI) with exclusivity, and a share sale and purchase agreement (SPA).
+Except for the obvious need of expert knowledge in real estate law, the main differentiating factor from general M&A work is that the asset base and real estate transactions (property SPVs) normally do not involve employees and labour law issues.

 Other important structuring measures involve different kinds of land amalgamation or land-parcelling measures.
-Both in the transfer of properties into an SPV and as stand-alone transfers, many deals are concluded through different land-parcelling measures involving decision-making by the land survey authority.
-Except for the need to understand and comply with legal requirements for such measures under applicable legislation), this normally requires certain planning and flexibility with regard to the timing and consummation of the transaction.
-Again, such measures as part of a real-estate transaction are typically tax driven, made in order to avoid stamp duty on the property transfer.
+In both the transfer of properties into an SPV and stand-alone transfers, many deals are concluded through different land-parcelling measures involving decision-making by the land survey authority.
+Except for the need to understand and comply with legal requirements for such measures under applicable legislation, this normally requires certain planning and flexibility with regard to the timing and consummation of the transaction.
+Again, such measures as part of a real estate transaction are typically tax driven, and are made in order to avoid stamp duty on the property transfer.
 Thus, such property transfers are currently exempt from stamp duty.

-From a processing and documentation standpoint, many financing structures involve the international financing market and syndications, meaning that documentation follow international standards, such as the Loan Market Association (LMA) standards.
+From a processing and documentation standpoint, many financing structures involve the international financing market and syndications, meaning that documentation follows international standards (eg, the Loan Market Association (LMA) standards).